 So even though they were using the same equipment, the same time and the same treatment location, just changing the power settings, had a massive difference on improving blood flow down the arm.
 If they went too high, they didn't see any improved blood flow down into the rest of the limb.
 If they went too low, they didn't see any improved blood flow to the rest of the limb.
 They had to be in that sweet spot.
 You to have the right dosing.
 So they conclude by saying that a properly designed laser treatment protocol with appropriate dosing guidelines is a viable therapy to increase limb blood flow.
 But what they didn't say is the wrong treatment protocol or the wrong dosing will do you really no good.
 And that I think is really one of the big takeaways here.
 Laser is a great modality for improving blood flow and for soft tissue healing.
 But more than that, you have to have the right equipment that can give you the right level of dosing.
 You need to have the right settings, you need the right protocols.
 If you don't have all that correct, then in clinical practice, you're just not going to see the results that you should.
 If you're using a laser that's too weak or that is under powered, if your settings aren't adapted to the effects you want to see in the tissue, if the protocols you're using have you treated in the wrong place or for the wrong amount of time, you're just not going to see those reproducible predictable results.
 And when it comes to clinical practice, that's incredibly frustrating because what you do with one patient that works may not work with another patient.

 That is why Laser Therapy Institute exists; is to provide protocols that give you these producible, reproducible, and predictable results in clinic.
 That means you need the custom protocols that give you the right response in the tissues.
 You need to have the education on how to pick the correct dose, the correct time, the correct power settings, and even where to treat.
-Let us help you get the right settings protocols in place for your practice to see excellent results through laser therapy and therefore practice growth.
-Email me right away, email@example.com.
+Let us help you get the right settings and protocols in place for your practice to see excellent results through laser therapy and, as a result, practice growth.